-Ariana Madix Childhood: Why ‘Vanderpump Rules’ Star Doesn’t Talk About Her Past
+Ariana Madix Childhood: ‘Vanderpump Rules’ Star Still Hurt About Her Past?

 A photo posted by ????
 Ariana Madix ???? (@ariana252525) on

-Ariana Madix’s parents got married in August 1983 and Tanya gave birth to Ariana in 1985.
-But the marriage wasn’t great, so they divorced in 1990 when Madix was just 7 years old.
+Ariana Madix’s parents, Tanya and James, got married in August of 1983, and Tanya gave birth to Ariana in 1985.
+But the marriage wasn’t great, so they divorced in 1990 when Madix was just 7-years-old.
 Jeremy wasn’t born until 1992 after her parents had divorced and then decided to give the relationship another shot.
-During their time apart, Tanya and James – Ariana’s parents – had split custody of her, so she saw them both.
+During their time apart, Ariana’s parents had split custody of her, so she saw them both.
 Tanya was granted primary custody, giving Ariana Madix a steady home.
 She was eventually only allowed to see her father every other week and he was ordered to pay $150 in child support each week.

 When they had Jeremy, Ariana’s parents remarried in 1993.
 Despite wanting to give the relationship another chance, they got into a physical altercation in 1995 that appears to have changed the relationship.
 The cops were called and they both had different stories about what had happened.
 Ariana Madix’s mother told the cops that she and her husband “got into a verbal argument because James stated she was a slob and she never cleaned the house.”

-Madix’s mother says “she pushed or slapped him away from her because James was yelling at her.
+Madix’s mother says that “she pushed or slapped him away from her because James was yelling at her.
 Tanya further stated that James then pushed her down to the kitchen floor.
 Tanya hit her head on a counter top and then bit her tongue.”

 Apparently, Ariana Madix’s mother was bleeding when the officer showed up to the home.
 James, on the other hand, said that the fight wasn’t physical and that Ariana’s mother had caused her own injuries.